CalebWebsterJCU/BigMinesweeper/README.md

 If you just want to play the game, download the entire repository and start the game using run.py

 Files:
-- minesweeper/\_\_init__.py - makes importing stuff easier: `from minesweeper import MinesweeperApp`
+- __minesweeper/\_\_init\_\_.py__ - makes importing stuff easier: `from minesweeper import MinesweeperApp`
-- minesweeper/best_times.csv - stores fastest completion times/names for beginner, intermediate, and expert levels.
+- __minesweeper/best_times.csv__ - stores fastest completion times/names for beginner, intermediate, and expert levels.
-- minesweeper/core.py - core Minesweeper game functionality.
+- __minesweeper/core.py - core__ Minesweeper game functionality.
 Keeps track of tiles, bombs, numbers, clicking and marking tiles, resetting game, winning and losing.
-- minesweeper/dialogs.py - custom Tkinter dialog boxes for custom difficulty, best times, player name, etc.
+- __minesweeper/dialogs.py__ - custom Tkinter dialog boxes for custom difficulty, best times, player name, etc.
-- minesweeper/icon.ico - minesweeper icon.
+- __minesweeper/icon.ico__ - minesweeper icon.
-- minesweeper/main.py - Tkinter-based GUI Application that controls core game.
+- __minesweeper/main.py__ - Tkinter-based GUI Application that controls core game.
-- minesweeper/tile.py - Tile class, used by core game to store information of a tile, such as number, mark, and whether or not the tile is safe.
+- __minesweeper/tile.py__ - Tile class, used by core game to store information of a tile, such as number, mark, and whether or not the tile is safe.
-- run.py - imports and runs MinesweeperApp class from minesweeper/main.py, making playing the game easier and faster.
+- __run.py__ - imports and runs MinesweeperApp class from minesweeper/main.py, making playing the game easier and faster.

-> _Have fun!_
->
-> \- Caleb Webster
+> _Too many mines, not enough sweepers. - Caleb Webster_